My Coaching Approach

 I believe that struggle is an intrinsic part of personal growth.
 Nothing changes without struggle and pain.
 In coaching you can expect to wrestle with issues and struggle for solutions.
 If the issues were easy, you would not be seeking coaching!
 As your coach I am there to be there for you, supporting you, encouraging you, and asking the key questions which help to move you forward.
 I am there to provide synergy, novel approaches, new resources, and accountability.
 If this sounds like the approach you are seeking, please contact me to learn more about how to get started.

 Finally, I walk my talk.
 I can help you resolve issues relating to stress, burnout, career/life imbalance, and career transitions from a position of prior personal experience.
 I have transitioned from academic practice to private practice and back to academic practice successfully.
 I have transitioned from full-time private practice to part-time private practice, to part-time academic practice successfully.
 In the process, I have reduced my clinical practice income by 70% and have survived to tell the story.
 Along my path, I have confronted my own burnout, revived a failing marriage, and learned how to manage my own balance for optimal health and happiness.
-You can learn from my life experience!
+Finally, I have carefully planned and executed my own retirement from clinical practice in a way which has yielded great satisfation, joy and meaning.
+You can learn from my life and career experience!